 Zee, my third novel, was released in both French and English by Mouton noir Acadie in 2020.
 It was a finalist for the Janet Savage Blachford Prize for Children’s and Young Adult Literature.

 When I am not writing, battling slumlords, bringing evil bureaucracies to their knees, and smashing borders, I curate and participate in readings and literary events in Canada and abroad, and have served as moderator or panelist at the Metropolis Bleu/Blue Met Literary Festival, the Conference on Canadian Content in Speculative Arts and Literature, the Belles Lettres readings for NDG Arts Week, and the World Science Fiction Convention, among other events.

 I am also a freelance editor and writing workshop facilitator.

-On this site, you will find some of my writing, reviews and preoccupations.
+On this site, you will find some of my writing and reviews, and occasionally, my preoccupations.
 Feel free to share your thoughts on any of the above.